-Per 2 C.F.R. § 200.318(i), non-federal entities other than states and territories are required to maintain and retain records sufficient to detail the history of procurement covering at least the rationale for the procurement method, contract type, contractor selection or rejection, and the basis for the contract price.
-For any cost to be allowable, it must be adequately documented per 2 C.F.R. § 200.403(g).
-Examples of the types of documents that would cover this information include, but are not limited to:
+Non-federal entities, other than states and territories, are required to maintain and retain records sufficient to detail the history of procurements, covering at least the rationale for the procurement method, contract type, contractor selection or rejection, and the basis for the contract price.
+For any cost to be allowable, it must be adequately documented.
+Examples of the types of documents that would meet this requirement include, but are not limited to: